Have you ever thought about buying a property with your brother, sister, other relative or a close friend but you weren’t sure how to do it?

 - A like-minded co-borrower: This isn’t a lending requirement per se but a co-ownership investment loan only works if you’re able to go into mortgage with someone you trust, with the character and capacity to make their mortgage repayments and someone who shares your investment goals, such as, when you would like to sell the property.

-Like a standard investment loan, your borrowing power will be determined by the strength of your application.
-There are no specific limits on the Loan to Value Ratio (LVR) that you’re eligible for or the amount you can borrow to.
+As with a standard investment loan, your borrowing power will be determined by the strength of your application.
+There are no specific limits on the Loan-To-Value Ratio (LVR) that you’re eligible for or the amount you can borrow to.

 As long as you and your co-borrower are in a good financial position, have a high income and stable employment, you can potentially borrow up to 90% to 95% of the property value with select lenders.

 Once the property share loan is approved by your bank, you can choose to set up your loan facility as you wish (based on your eligibility for particular home loan features), including choosing a professional or basic package, choosing to fix your interest rate or not or choosing to have a 100% offset account.

 While each party can choose the payment schedule that fits their needs (fortnightly or monthly repayments), each loan facility must have the same loan period i.e. one of the loan facilities can’t be for 20 years and the other for 30 years.

 In addition, there can be only a maximum of two loan facilities on one property, although each facility can have multiple borrowers.
 Here are some things to keep in mind: